 BUSINESS EQUITY: the interests, benefits, and rights inherent in the ownership of a business enterprise or a part thereof in any form (including but not limited to capital stock, partnership interests co-operatives, sole proprietorships, options, and warrants).

-CLIENT: the party or parties (i.e., individual, group, or entity) who engage, an appraiser by employment or contract in a specific assignment whether directly or through an agent.
+CLIENT: the party or parties who engage, by employment or contract, an appraiser in a specific assignment.